gonzs/gonzs/README.md

 My name is Gonzalo and I'm a software developer.
 I'm from Argentina, living in Buenos Aires.
 <br />
-I'm currently passionate and self-taught about Web Development, specially ReactJS.
+I'm currently passionate and self-taught about Web Development, especially ReactJS.
 I'm also in my last year of systems engineering degree.
 <br />
 When I'm not coding, I like playing guitar, solving Rubik's cube and playing with my son.